rwsayaman/TCGA_PanCancer_Genotyping_Imputation/GenotypeImputation/README.md

 	b.
 Filter out SNPs (--maf) with MAF < 0.005 in PLINK

 **Note:** If you plan to analyze only a subset of the samples, recalculate the MAF (PLINK --freq) for the population of interest.
+Filter SNPs based on the recalculated frequency.

 ## Expected outcomes